learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 ### Making the Divs Visible

-If you use the inspector or look at the file in your text editor, you'll see that the basic file structure is there.
+If you look at the file in your text editor or use the inspector, you'll see that the basic HTML structure is present in `index.html`.
 So why can't we see anything?

-That's because the divs have no styling on them right now.
-And that's because we never told the browser to include a CSS file that would apply any styles.
+Well, `div`s are _structural_ elements.
+They're used to _invisibly_ group other visible elements together.
+But the stylesheet that would tell our `div`s to do something a little different hasn't been linked yet!

 Let's fix this by adding the stylesheet to the `head`: